Industry experts urge 9m people in England with back problems to take a bed ‘MOT’

 and live on Freeview channel 276

-The NBF has launched a new campaign urging anyone who wakes up with aches and pains or suffers from poor quality sleep to visit: https://bedadvice.co.uk/beds-and-beyond/bed-mot/ and take a bed ‘MOT’.
+It has launched a new campaign urging anyone who wakes up with aches and pains or suffers from poor quality sleep to visit https://bedadvice.co.uk/beds-and-beyond/bed-mot/ and take a bed ‘MOT’.

 “It’s well-known that a refreshing night’s sleep is vital for health and wellbeing, but huge numbers of people may be being robbed of sleep due to having an old, unsupportive and unhealthy bed,” explains Simon Williams of the National Bed Federation.